BrowserBox/BrowserBox/README.md

 Also, don't worry about running "setup_machine" at the prompt, because it uses `apt-get` which won't work on Windows anyway.

-Normally, a Windows device with chrome already installed won't need to run "setup_machine" anyway, which is a script to install things like fonts, graphics libraries and some utilities useful for running headless Chrome in linux.
+Normally, a Windows device with Chrome already installed won't need to run "setup_machine" anyway, which is a script to install things like fonts, graphics libraries and some utilities useful for running headless Chrome in linux.

 ### Binaries

 **Pre-requisites: Windows, Mac OS or Linux with Chrome already installed.**

-If you use a [binary](https://github.com/cris691/ViewFinder/releases/latest), make sure you have Google chrome installed.
-You might also need to run the `setup_machine.sh` script, to make sure you have all dependencies of Google chrome headless installed, but probably not if you have Windows.
+If you use a [binary](https://github.com/cris691/ViewFinder/releases/latest), make sure you have Google Chrome installed.
+You might also need to run the `setup_machine.sh` script, to make sure you have all dependencies of Google Chrome headless installed, but probably not if you have Windows.

 ### Safari